indeedeng/iwf/README.md

 * Stop workflow: stop a workflow execution
 * Signal workflow: send a signal to a workflow execution
 * Search workflow: search for workflows using a query language like SQL with search attributes
-* Get workflow: get basic information about a workflow like status
+* Get workflow: get basic information about a workflow like status and results(if completed or waiting for completed)
 * Get workflow data objects: get the dataObjects of a workflow execution
 * Get workflow search attributes: get the search attributes of a workflow execution
 * Reset workflow: reset a workflow to previous states
-* Get workflow results: get the workflow completion results (with or without waiting for completion)

 # Why iWF